-The unit should be placed stable on a dry and flat surface.
+Unit should stand stable on dry and level surface.
 Avoid too much slope and slippery surfaces.
-Check regularly that the vents (inlet, outlet) are not covered.
+Regularly check that the vents (inlet, outlet) are not covered.
 The minimum distance between the welder vents and walls should be 50cm.

 7.2 MOVEMENT AND HANDLING